gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Internal is the private subnet range to create (used for internal load balancers).
-Optional when using BYO worker subnets (internal LB subnets are discovered via tags).</p>
+<p>Internal is the private subnet range to create (used for internal load balancers).<br />Optional when using BYO worker subnets (internal LB subnets are discovered via tags).</p>
 </td>
 </tr>
 <tr>